jruns/wp-disable-ai/README.txt

 Because AI can have negative impacts on people and the planet.
 And because AI should not be forced on anyone.

+= How can I configure plugin settings from my wp-config.php file? =

+If you want the plugin to make a few less database queries you set the DISAI_ENABLE_WPCONFIG_MODE constant to true in your wp-config.php file.
+You can then disable AI in specific plugins by setting their related constants to true in wp-config.php.
+Ex: DISAI_PLUGIN_AIOSEO, DISAI_PLUGIN_ELEMENTOR, DISAI_PLUGIN_RANKMATH

 == Changelog ==

 = 0.4.1 =
+* New: Support wp-config.php constant DISAI_ENABLE_WPCONFIG_MODE for enabling/disabling plugin settings from wp-config.php.
 * Updated: Compatibility with WordPress 6.9.

 = 0.4.0 =